Elite Tours South Africa

 Supper: Hotel Restaurant [Excl]

-After breakfast we take a walk to freedom and visit Robben Island where Nelson Mandela spent 27 years of his life.
+After breakfast we take a walk to freedom and visit Robben Island

-We spend the afternoon at Kirstenbosch National Botanical Gardens and also enjoy our supper there at their magnificent restaurant.
+We spend the afternoon at Kirstenbosch National Botanical Gardens and

 Accommodation: Cape Grace Hotel DBB